India to bolster law after airline bomb hoaxes cause chaos – DW – 10/22/2024

 On Friday evening, a Vistara flight from New Delhi to London was diverted to Frankfurt, Germany, following a bomb threat made on X, formerly Twitter.

-Elsewhere, Singapore and the United Kingdom have even scrambled fighter jets to escort planes which had received threats.
+Elsewhere, Singapore and the United Kingdom have even scrambled fighter jets to escort planes that had received threats.

 India taking hoaxes seriously, says minister